sait-wbdv/winter-2022/content/cpnt-200/assignments/assignment-1.md

 ---
-title: CPNT-200 Assignment 1 - Site Organization
+title: Assignment 1 - Site Organization
 description: Create a visual diagram of a website's sitemap using figjam.
 Then structure content from 1 page in a spreadsheet.
 weight: 20%
+due: Sunday March 6 @ 11:59PM
 ---

-## Assignment 1: Site Content Visual Map

-- Due: Sunday March 6th @ 11:59PM
-- Weight: 20%

 For this assignment, you will be mapping out a website of your choice using figjam.
 Reverse engineer the sitemap tree with a top level view of how pages are connected to one another.
 This part of the assignment is focused on documenting the hierarchy of **pages**.